shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 -   Temperature
 -   Material components for spells

+## Starting Equipment

+You start with the following equipment, in addition to your class starting equipment:

+-   Magic Reindeer Collar
+-   Sleigh Harness

+Additionally, the party starts with the following shared equipment:

+-   Map of Scheninsel Pensinsula
+-   Cargo Sleigh

 ## Setting

 This adventure takes place within a year after Kraken Raid, on a peninsula not yet explored in the Minotaur’s Maze universe.
 The season is winter and a huge blizzard is coming to the land.